'Crazy' shark draws Okaloosa beachgoers' attention (PHOTOS, VIDEO)

 And it wasn't just cruising deeper waters.
 It was about 20 yards off shore with its head out of the water, opening its mouth as it faced a line of people on the shore.

-"That was crazy," said Mindy, whose son Matt Hanback, actually captured the moment on video.
+"That was crazy," said Hanback, whose son Matt Hanback, actually captured the moment on video.
 "You could hear everybody kind of gasp when it happened.

 "I just thought it was a really cool part of nature, a neat experience," she added.